 Vera Lynn got it all wrong.
 She sang that bluebirds would be flying over the white cliffs of Dover and in fact, there’s not a one to be found - bluebirds live in America.
 What you do find around Dover are cabbages, by the bushel-barrel sackful.

 These are the wild cabbages from which all our modern-day brassicas have descended.
 If she’d changed it to ‘cabbages sprouting over the white cliffs’ she would have been more biologically accurate.

 Kale, brussel sprouts, broccoli, cauliflowers – all of these originated from the wild cabbage growing on England’s coastal cliffs.

-South America gave us tomatoes, the Mediterranean rosemary and Asia eggplants and basil.
+South America gave us tomatoes, Mediterranean rosemary, Asia eggplants, and basil.
 England has given us cabbage and made us boil it ever since.

-I myself have been guiltily, especially after a long day out chopping wood and painting the house.
-Fry a piece of meat, boil everything else.
+I myself have been guilty, especially after a long day out chopping wood and painting the house.
+Fry a piece of meat, and boil everything else.
 Sometimes, it can be the only option, but I always feel a bit disheartened by such fare.

 No vegetable deserves to be treated in this way.
 I now believe there is a place in this world for cabbage.
 It’s just not dumped in salted water and boiled within an inch of its life.

 The following is a truly warming and tasty dish, and it looks spectacular laid out on a large platter, with mashed potato and tomato sauce all around.
 Something a bit different, it’s excellent to serve guests on these increasingly chilly evenings.
 Be aware that you will be eating coleslaw for some days to come, however.

 - a handful of fresh oregano and parsley, chopped

 - 1 carrot, sliced